 Nursing Research and Innovation

-The Department of Nursing Research and Innovation encourages any nurse who has a research question, an idea for a research study, or an innovative process or device to come forward and pursue their ideas.
+The Office of Nursing Research and Innovation encourages any nurse who has a research question, an idea for a research study, or an innovative process, system or device to come forward and pursue their ideas.
 Oftentimes, the most important ideas for research are those generated by clinicians who provide direct patient care.
-Mentorship is available by senior nurse researchers who are PhD-prepared nurses with experience in nursing research and providing guidance and support to facilitate the conduct, translation and dissemination of research and evidence-based nursing practices.
+Mentorship is available by Nurse Scientists who are PhD-prepared nurses with experience in nursing research and providing guidance and support to facilitate the conduct, translation and dissemination of research and evidence-based nursing practices.

-- Find out more about the Office of Nursing Research & Innovation
+- Find out more about Nursing Research & Innovation

 Providing invaluable help to new mothers and their families, OB nurses are a critical part of the obstetrics team.
 These nurses have positive attitude and excel at dealing with the challenges that come with serving a diverse population group and entire families.
 Passionate about educating new mothers, OB nurses continue Cleveland Clinic's legacy of exemplary care as they help bring the tiniest patients into the world.
 These nurses work in conjunction with our Pediatric Nursing partners in our three hospitals with Level III NICUs and over 80 NICU beds throughout our health system.

 Cleveland Clinic Oncology Nurses care for a wide variety of patients with cancer and provide a broad scope of care working in multidisciplinary teams.
 Many oncology opportunities are available in specialized areas such as Bone Marrow Transplant, Leukemia, Solid Tumor Oncology, Palliative Medicine, Research, Radiation Oncology and specialized disease teams.
-As the top cancer center in Ohio and nationally recognized by U.S. News & World Report, Cleveland Clinic Oncology Nurses work with the latest innovative treatment plans as well as clinical trials.
+Cleveland Clinic Oncology Nurses work with the latest innovative treatment plans as well as clinical trials.